syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Restrict-DateRange-Selection.md

 ![Calendar DateRangePicker blocks the particular dates in dropdown calendar](Getting-Started_images/BlackoutDates.png)

-## Disable/block all weekends
+## Disable dates dynamically

-You can prevent the users from selecting weekend days or any other dates by handling the `ItemPrepared` event and setting `ItemInfo.IsBlackout` property value as `true` for those specific dates.
+You can prevent the users from selecting any dates or days (example: all weekend days) by handling the [`ItemPrepared`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_ItemPrepared) event and setting [`ItemInfo.IsBlackout`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.CalendarItemInfo.html#Syncfusion_UI_Xaml_Calendar_CalendarItemInfo_IsBlackout) property value as `true` for those specific dates.

 N> You can also change the text to be displayed for specific days or dates in dropdown calendar using `ItemInfo.DisplayText` property.